FAQs on Portable Sectional Poseidon® Barge

 How thick is the steel in your barge?

 The exterior bottoms, sides and ends are fabricated with grade A36 – 1/4″ steel.
-The tops are fabricated with an 11 gauge cold rolled steel patented material boasting a 20,000 psf point load capacity.
-This material is also used on the bottoms of rail road cars.
+The tops are fabricated with Patented Heavy Duty Roll Form, HSLA Steel Deck Construction with 20,000 psf concentrated load capacity.

 Do you have loading ramps?